 In a second line of research, the Translational Molecular Genomics Laboratory investigates the function of the non-coding genome in psychiatric disorders.
 Genome-wide association studies in psychiatry and across different fields of medicine point to genetic variations in non-coding regions significantly associated with clinical phenotypes.
 To this end, Dr. Klengel investigates the effect of non-coding RNAs (long non-coding RNA and circular RNAs) on behavioral and clinical phenotypes.
 This includes the effect of long non-coding RNA and circular RNAs on amygdala-dependent fear memory formation in mice and a collaboration with McLean’s Sabina Berretta, MD, that focuses on human postmortem brain tissue and the function of non-coding RNAs in the human brain.
 This work is aimed at gaining a better understanding of genetic association studies implicating significant associations of genetic variants located in non-coding regions of the genome.

-- Peter Durning, Technical Research Assistant
+- Daisy Shu Dan, Technical Research Assistant

 - Roy Lardenoije, PhD, Visiting Research Fellow